Fältmarskalk

-Fältmarskalk (field marshal) was a Swedish military rank equivalent to present day NATO OF-10.
-Sometimes written as generalfältmarskalk (General Field Marshal, or German equivalent Generalfeldmarschall).
+Fältmarskalk (English: field marshal; sometimes generalfältmarskalk, English: general field marshal, equivalent to German Generalfeldmarschall) was a Swedish military rank equivalent to present-day NATO OF-10.

-The rank of field marshal, the highest in the Swedish Army, existed from the late 16th century until 1837.
-It was last appointed in 1824 and officially discontinued in 1972.
-Historically, it was primarily used during wartime.
-Sweden has had a total of 77 field marshals.
+The rank of field marshal, the highest in the Swedish Army, was used from the late 16th century.
+The last appointment was made in 1824, after which the rank was reserved for wartime use until it was discontinued in 1972.
+Sweden had a total of 77 field marshals.

-Riksmarskalk (Marshal of the Realm) was earlier the most senior military officer in Sweden (still second to the Monarch), but is now the senior courtier of the Royal Court.